pm2-hive/pm2-hive.github.io/docs/features/use-pm2-with-cloud-providers.md

 ### Add PM2 as a module

-Add pm2 as a dependency to your projet.
+Add pm2 as a dependency to your project.

 With npm: